cmikedev/ecommerce/manual_testing/testing.md

 The purpose of this section is to visually document the manual testing carried out on the Python, HTML, CSS and JavaScript code using online tools.

 ### Contents:
-* Python PEP8 testing
+* Python PEP8 Testing
-* HTML W3C testing
+* HTML W3C Testing
-* CSS W3C testing
+* CSS W3C Testing
-* JavaScript JShint testing
+* JavaScript JShint Testing

 ## Python PEP8 Testing